translate/pootle/docs/features/notifications.rst

 - Project updated from version control

-- Project updated to from templates
+- Project updated to against templates

 - File committed to version control